Tapan14378/PPI_Demo/README.md

-# PPI_Demo

-That's an excellent plan for sharing your work.
-The key to a good `README.md` file is using **Markdown formatting** to clearly explain the project's **purpose, methodology, and results**.

-Here is a comprehensive `README.md` structure for your GitHub repository, complete with explanations of the code's working and the potential of the results.

-***

 # Protein-Protein Interaction (PPI) Link Prediction using Node2Vec

 This repository contains a demonstration of using **Graph Neural Networks (specifically, Node2Vec embeddings)** combined with machine learning to predict novel, high-confidence interactions within the Homo sapiens (human) protein-protein interaction (PPI) network.